-In March 2002, NYS DEC issued SPDES general permits GP-02-01 for construction activities, and GP-02-02 for stormwater discharges from MS4s in response to the Federal Phase II Stormwater rules.
-These permits were re-issued, effective May 1, 2008 as GP-0-08-001 and GP-0-08-002, respectively.
-GP-0-08-002 applies to urbanized areas of New York State, so it does not cover the Findley Lake Watershed.
+In March 2002, NYS DEC issued SPDES general permits GP-02-01 for construction activities, and GP-02-02 for stormwater discharges from municipal separate stormwater sewer system (MS4s) in response to the federal Phase II Stormwater rules.
+GP-02-02 applies to urbanized areas of New York State, so it does not cover the Lake Salubria watershed.

 Stormwater management in rural areas can be addressed through the Nonpoint Source Management Program.
-There are several measures, which, if implemented in the watershed, could directly or indirectly reduce phosphorus loads in stormwater discharges to the lake or watershed.
-Many of the following measures are also recommended in the Management of Findley Lake and its watershed plan.
+There are several measures, which, if implemented in the watershed, could directly or indirectly reduce phosphorus loads in stormwater discharges to the Lake or watershed.
+For example, the SWCD has instituted stormwater infiltration in several locations in the watershed.
+Some of the following measures are also recommended in the 2005 CSLAP Interpretive Summary for Lake Salubria:

-- Public education regarding: - Lawn care, specifically reducing fertilizer use or using phosphorus-free products, now commercially available; - Cleaning up pet waste; and - Discouraging waterfowl congregation by restoring natural shoreline vegetation. - Management practices to address any significant existing erosion sites. - Construction site and post construction stormwater runoff control ordinance and inspection and enforcement programs. - Pollution prevention practices for road and ditch maintenance. - Management practices for the handling, storage and use of roadway deicing products
+- Public education regarding:

+- Lawn care, specifically reducing fertilizer use or using phosphorus-free products, now commercially available;

+- Cleaning up pet waste; and

+- Discouraging waterfowl congregation by restoring natural shoreline vegetation. - Management practices to address any significant existing erosion sites. - Construction site and post construction stormwater runoff control ordinance and inspection and enforcement programs. - Pollution prevention practices for road and ditch maintenance.